Klaus Mikaelson: The Vampire Diaries

 Klaus’s family history gradually unfolds: he was responsible for killing his mother, Esther, after she suppressed his werewolf side, and he has been hunted for centuries by his stepfather, Mikael.
 Damon Salvatore (Ian Somerhalder) later removes the dagger from Elijah, triggering a series of events that lead to the revival of the other Original siblings.
 This ultimately reunites Klaus with his family, although their relationships remain volatile and fractured.
 While he continues to rule in Mystic Falls, Klaus forges an intriguing friendship with Caroline Forbes (Candice King).
 After saving her from a werewolf's bite, he begins to woo her by inviting her to the Mikaelsons' ball and dancing with her.
 Although she rejects him.
 Klaus is then incapacitated by a desiccation spell cast by Bonnie Bennett and is seemingly killed by Alaric Saltzman.
 However, a spell cast by Bonnie allows Klaus’s spirit to inhabit Tyler’s body until he is restored to his original form.

-In later seasons, Klaus pursues the Cure to regain the ability to create hybrids and eventually departs Mystic Falls for New Orleans, where he intends to reclaim power from Marcel Gerard.
-He briefly returns for Caroline’s high school graduation, saving her, Elena, and Stefan from a group of vengeful witches.
-As a parting gift, he permits Tyler to return to Mystic Falls, acknowledging Caroline’s love for him while hinting that he intends to be her final love.
+Klaus is on the hunt for the cure in later episodes, in order to restore his capacity to sire hybrids.
+Eventually, Klaus leaves Mystic Falls for New Orleans, in an attempt to retake control from Marcel Gerard.
+Klaus makes a brief appearance at Caroline's high school graduation ceremony, rescuing her, along with Elena and Stefan, from some vindictive witches.
+In farewell, Klaus allows Tyler to leave Mystic Falls.

 Klaus makes a brief return in the series’ 100th episode, where he and Caroline share a passionate yet final encounter.
 He is later referenced during flash-forwards in season seven, with characters noting his absence from New Orleans for three years.
 In a crossover storyline, Stefan seeks Klaus’s assistance against Rayna Cruz, during which Klaus offers both practical support and personal comfort to Caroline following her mother’s death.
 Their bond is reaffirmed, though Klaus’s journey ultimately leads him back to his family in New Orleans.